 As with all good things, you often reach the end of the road and stuff the planning material into a file or on a bookshelf.
 That’s when you know.
 It was worth the effort.

 All good things must come to an end.
-I read this morning (June 30, 2023) National Geographic has terminated all staff writing positions as they prepare for the ending of their mainstay publication.
-Yes.
-The print version is going away.
+This morning (June 30, 2023), I read that National Geographic has terminated all staff writing positions as it prepares to end its mainstay publication.
+Yes, the print version is going away.
 Maybe all those NatGeo maps in my file cabinet will become a prized possession.
 I used to hang various ones in my office and imagine the turf they represented.

 Paper Maps are just about an anachronistic view of the past.